drewrl3v/probability_puzzlin_reboot/README.md

     Download and run the installer: https://rustup.rs

 ## Install mdbook
+Once you have cargo installed on your computer, you can install the following packages for building the markdown book.

     cargo install mdbook
     cargo install mdbook-katex
+    cargo install mdbook-toc

 ## Running mdbook
 In this repo go to the book directory and start the server